WICG/private-network-access/explainer.md

 accomplish that in most browsers today (given a web-accessible printer exploit).

-This specification takes its name from [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), which provides a mechanism for securing websites against cross-origin requests, and [RFC 1918](https://tools.ietf.org/html/rfc1918), which describes IPv4
+This specification used to be named "CORS-RFC1918" , after [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), which provides a mechanism for securing websites against cross-origin requests, and [RFC 1918](https://tools.ietf.org/html/rfc1918), which describes IPv4